Urban Farmhouse and Roman Villa

 which includes a carport beside the front porch or Plan 464-1 – suitable for a corner lot with wrap-around verandas.
 The other Orlando demonstration house told a very different story.
 Part of a long running program called The New American Home, it’s all about showing the latest products to builders.
 This year, to ensure completion in a tough economic climate, the organizers found willing clients (most demonstration houses are built before finding a buyer).
 The very large classically-inspired house was built on two lots near a lake — also not far from downtown Orlando.

 A real estate columnist friend remarked, as we stepped off the media bus: “It looks like Embassy Row.”
 To my mind it recalls major classical monuments,

 like the New Pavilion by Karl Friedrich Schinkel at Charlottenburg Palace in Berlin of 1824 (shown above) or possibly the Huntington Library in Pasadena.
-The designer of the New American Home is classically trained portrait artist and polymath Michael Curtis, who knows a lot about Greek and Roman precedents in architecture and sculpture and offers a range of scholarly American classic home designs as part of our Exclusive Studio, like Union Springs 492-4,
+The designer of the New American Home is classically trained portrait artist and polymath Michael Curtis, who knows a lot about Greek and Roman precedents in architecture and sculpture and offers a range of scholarly American classic home designs as part of our Signature Plans Studio, like Union Springs 492-4,

 with its stately portico.